Flevy Management Insights Case Study

 Reading time: 11 minutes

-With an expanding portfolio of services and a growing client base, the company has recognized inconsistencies and inefficiencies in its risk assessment processes.
-These have led to increased exposure to operational and reputational risks, prompting an urgent need for a robust risk management framework that is compliant with the ISO 31000 standard.
+With an expanding portfolio and growing client base, inconsistencies in its risk assessment processes increased operational and reputational risks.
+This highlighted the urgent need for a robust ISO 31000 risk management framework and improved enterprise risk management practices to ensure compliance and reduce exposure.

 The organization's situation suggests that the inefficiencies in risk management may be rooted in inadequate risk identification and assessment methodologies, as well as a lack of integration between the risk management framework and the company's broader operational processes.
 Another hypothesis could be that the existing risk management culture is not sufficiently embedded across the organization, leading to inconsistent application of risk management principles.